ipspace/netlab/docs/dev/validation.md

 # Lab Topology Attribute Validation

 _netlab_ includes a comprehensive validation framework that checks attributes of all core topology elements and optional configuration modules.
-Valid attributes, their data types and other constraints are defined in `attributes` dictionary within `topology-defaults.yml` file and within individual module definitions.
+Valid attributes, their data types, and other constraints are defined in the `attributes` dictionary within the `topology-defaults.yml` file and individual module definitions.

 ```eval_rst
 .. contents:: Table of Contents